canalplus/rx-player/doc/api/Player_Errors.md

 - `dub` (`Boolean|undefined`): If set to `true`, this audio track is a "dub", meaning it was recorded in another language than the original.
 If set to `false`, we know that this audio track is in an original language.
-This property is `undefined` if we do not known whether it is in an original language.
+This property is `undefined` if we do not know whether it is in an original language.

 - `label` (`string|undefined`): A human readable label that may be displayed in the user